 Discussion: The existing public and human service transportation systems and various public and private transportation-related organizations within the region could establish a Regional Coordination Council (RCC) to promote regional coordination strategies.
 The Council would be a voluntary organization and act in an advisory capacity with the transit systems retaining full control of their operations and decision making functions.
 While lacking direct authority, the RCC could perform several useful functions.
 It could convene regular meetings to improve communication among the counties, identify needs and opportunities, share information related to service planning, operations and funding, and provide an umbrella organization for human service transportation programs.
 An RCC could take many different forms since the number of agencies willing to participate as well as the functional areas that are coordinated may vary.
 Since the transit systems retain control of their organizations and can modify their services, offer new types of services, and/or expand the geographic area it serves, the RCC would provide a venue for resolving any conflicts and promoting coordination whenever possible.
-The Central Pennsylvania Transportation Coalition (CPTC) could be used as a nucleus for the formation of the Coordination Council, which would have a different mission than the CPTC.
+The Central Pennsylvania Transportation Coalition (CPTC) could be used as a nucleus for the formation of the Coordination of the